Anti-Shi'ism: Nigeria

 Members of the Nigerian Shia community have been persecuted in different ways including demolition of Shia mosques, targeted killings and anti-Shia propaganda.
 Saudi Arabian-linked Sunni politicians, organizations and Nigerian security apparatus are behind the persecution of Shia Muslims in Nigeria.
 The Salafist movement Izala Society, is close to both Riyadh and Abuja and its satellite television channel Manara often broadcasts anti-Shiite sectarian propaganda.

 The state government of Sokoto has reacted to the rise of Shia Islam in the state by taking such measures as demolishing the Islamic Center in 2007.
 Furthermore, clashes between Sunni and Shia residents followed the assassination of Salafi Imam Umaru Danmaishiyya, who was known for his fiery anti-Shia preaching.

 In 2014, the Zaria Quds Day massacres took place, leaving 35 dead.
 In 2015, the Zaria massacre during which 348 Shia Muslims were killed by the Nigerian Army.

-In April 2018, clashes broke out as Nigerian police fired teargas Shia protesters who were demanding the release of Sheikh Ibrahim Zakzaky, who had been detained for two years with no trial.
+In April 2018, clashes broke out as Nigerian police fired teargas on Shia protesters who were demanding the release of Sheikh Ibrahim Zakzaky, who had been detained for two years with no trial.
 The clashes left at least one protester dead and several others injured.
 Further, Nigerian police detained at least 115 protesters.

 In October 2018, Nigerian military killed at least 45 peaceful Shia protesters.
 After soldiers began to fire, they targeted protesters fleeing the chaos.
 Many of the injured were shot in the back or legs.

 On 26 July 2019, A Nigerian court imposed an activities ban on the Shia Islamic Movement because of “acts of terrorism and illegality”.
 Anietie Ewang, Nigeria researcher at Human Rights Watch declared that “The sweeping court ruling against the Shia movement threatens the basic human rights of all Nigerians.”